 Snoring is a common symptom of sleep apnea, which is a serious sleep disorder that causes you to stop breathing while you sleep.
 Though snoring and sleep apnea aren’t always connected, both conditions benefit from treatment.
-At ENT Specialists in Salt Lake City, Murray, Draper, Tooele, and West Jordan, Utah, the board-certified team performs on-site sleep studies and offers innovative treatment options for snoring and sleep apnea.
+At ENT Specialists in Salt Lake City, Murray, Draper and Tooele, Utah, the board-certified team performs on-site sleep studies and offers innovative treatment options for snoring and sleep apnea.
 Call the office nearest you or book an appointment online today.

 Snoring and sleep apnea can occur at the same time.
 But snoring may occur without sleep apnea.